tokens-studio/graph-engine/packages/graph-editor/readme.md

 ## Development

 We need to force the cypress react selector to use a version of `resq` that supports 18.2.0.
 This is done through resolutions and by manually adding it as a dev dependency

+## Notes

+This project uses [CSS modules](https://github.com/css-modules/css-modules) to handle encapsulating css.
+We distribute this in the dist with imports to `*.module.css` files still remaining without transformation to the css files.
+We assume that the implementing system will handle this transformation and export of the mangled css classnames if needed.